wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ## 28 - The DOM - CARDIO

-This video will all be "cardio" which is what Wes likes to call exercises that are all realted to one another.
+This video will all be "cardio" which is what Wes likes to call exercises that are all related to one another.

 The purpose of these exercises is to practice the material we have learned by putting yourself through the exercises and hopefully improving.

 We want to nail down the fundamentals before we start building real stuff with interfaces etc.

-What you should do now is pause the video and go through all the excercises in the `DOM-CARDIO.js` file and try to do as much as you can.
+What you should do now is pause the video and go through all the exercises in the `DOM-CARDIO.js` file and try to do as much as you can.

 There is no right answer, there is a bunch of different ways that you could solve it.